-These guidelines will be applicable only to sites which contain these specific conditions.
+These guidelines will be applicable only to sites which exhibit these specific conditions.
 These guidelines are not applicable to all sites.
-It is expected that these guidelines will be implemented in addition to any applicable silvicultural guidelines, forest management guidelines (FMGs) and best management practices (BMPs).
-In cases where these guidelines are modified or not applied, then documentation of the rationale, including the expected impacts of the deviation, is recommended.
-Examples of where a deviation may be warranted include site preparation to facilitate tree regeneration operations, control of invasive or exotic species, fuel reduction treatments, barrens/savanna restoration, or prescribed fire.
+It is recommended that these guidelines will be implemented in addition to any applicable silvicultural guidelines, forest management guidelines (FMGs) and best management practices (BMPs).
+The Guidelines may be modified for specific site conditions, for specific operational issues, or to meet specific management objectives.
+Examples of where a modification may be warranted include site preparation to facilitate tree regeneration operations, control of invasive or exotic species, fuel reduction treatments, barrens/savanna restoration, or prescribed fire.

-1.B Protect and sustainably manage species of greatest conservation need and sensitive ecosystems
+1.B Protect and sustainably manage species of greatest conservation need and sensitive ecosystems.

 - Do not harvest fine woody material from sites where Federal or State Endangered or Threatened Species are known to exist or are discovered during operations. - Exception: If harvests of fine woody material have been demonstrated to maintain or improve habitat for the species present, then follow appropriate management guidelines to sustain the occurrence or condition.
-Limit, to the extent possible, the establishment of landings and roads in these areas. - Before harvesting woody biomass, determine the presence (and location) of and potential impacts on: - State Special Concern Species and Species of Greatest Conservation Need (those not listed as Federal or State Endangered or Threatened) - Element Occurrences (EO) of Wisconsin Natural Heritage Inventory (WNHI) Community Types - Designated High Conservation Value Forests (HCVF) - Communities demonstrating exceptional composition or structure, and sensitive sites (those not listed as WNHI EO or HCVF), including: - Relict forests, old-growth forests, old forests, large bogs, vernal pools, seeps, cliffs, rock outcrops, ravines, and caves
+Limit, to the extent possible, the establishment of landings and roads in these areas. - Before harvesting fine woody material, determine the presence (and location) of and potential impacts on: - State Special Concern Species and Species of Greatest Conservation Need (those not listed as Federal or State Endangered or Threatened) - Element Occurrences (EO) of Wisconsin Natural Heritage Inventory (WNHI) Community Types - Designated High Conservation Value Forests (HCVF) - Communities demonstrating exceptional composition or structure, and sensitive sites (those not listed as WNHI EO or HCVF), including: - Relict forests, old-growth forests, old forests, large bogs, vernal pools, seeps, cliffs, rock outcrops, ravines, and caves